 If you often experience tired legs when the rest of you is wide awake, it could be time to have your cardiovascular health checked and to evaluate your muscular fitness.

-Tired legs can actually be a symptom of several conditions, but typically the feeling is caused by decreased blood flow from the legs back to the heart or by a gradual weakening of your leg muscles.
+Tired legs can actually be a symptom of several conditions, but typically the feeling is caused by decreased blood flow or by a gradual weakening of your leg muscles.
 Getting older can be blamed for both of those problems, though not always.

 Before we get into the causes of tired legs, let’s start with a closer look at how our legs work.

 Your blood travels from the heart to your organs and muscles other tissue through a network of arteries.
 Blood travels through veins on its way back to your heart and lungs to receive oxygen and begin the circuitous journey again.
 Transporting blood from your lower legs and feet can be challenge for some people.

 Veins have one-way valves to keep the blood moving up to the heart.
 People who are inactive and go through long periods of sitting or standing have higher risks of a circulation problem called chronic venous insufficiency (CVI).
 Advancing age, obesity, smoking, pregnancy, varicose veins, and a blood clot in the leg (deep vein thrombosis or DVT) are all CVI risk factors.

 CVI can cause numerous symptoms, including tired legs.
 But poorly functioning veins can also cause leg swelling, new varicose veins to develop, and changes to your skin.
 Your legs can feel itchy and flaky.

 If the swelling gets too bad, tiny blood vessels called capillaries in your legs can burst, causing bruises to appear on your lower legs.
 If DVT is diagnosed, you are at risk of that blood clot traveling to your lungs, where it can be lodged in a pulmonary artery, affecting the health of both your lungs and your heart.